-Emily Wirzba lobbies to achieve bipartisan recognition of climate change in Congress.
-Emily meets with members of Congress and their staff to promote FCNL's environmental priorities.
-She also works closely with FCNL's network across the country to organize constituents to lobby, write, and advocate for bipartisan environmental action in Congress.
-She currently serves as co-chair of the Washington Interreligious Staff Community's Energy and Ecology Working Group.
+Emily Wirzba led FCNL’s lobbying work to achieve bipartisan recognition of climate change and action in Congress.
+She served as co-chair of the Washington Interreligious Staff Community’s Energy and Ecology Working Group.

 Emily graduated from Furman University in 2013 with Bachelor of Arts degrees in philosophy and political science, and a minor in poverty studies.

 Prior to coming to FCNL, Emily worked for two summers at Duke University’s Nicholas Institute for Environmental Policy Solutions, interned at Urban Ministries of Durham (a homeless shelter and service provider in North Carolina), and studied abroad in Nicaragua, Guatemala, El Salvador and Cuba.
 She originally came to FCNL in 2013 as a Young Fellow.

 Emily’s academic passions are seeing where faith, ethics and policy intersect with environmental and social justice issues.
 She also loves running, cooking, and eating.